United States Army CBRN School: Official name change

 On 11 January 2008, The U.S. Army Chemical School was renamed as The U.S. Army Chemical, Biological, Radiological and Nuclear School (USACBRNS).
 The name change was to encompass the wide range of training and expertise maintained by the U.S. Army Chemical Corps in the title of the school.

 Command

-As of August 31, 2024, the Commandant of the U.S. Army CBRN School is Colonel Alexander C. Lovasz.
-The Assistant Commandant is Colonel Sedrick L. Jackson.
+As of August 31, 2024, the commandant of the U.S. Army CBRN School is Colonel Fredrick (Fred) Bernard Parker.
+The Assistant Commandant is Colonel Zachary D. Brainard.
 The Regimental Command Sergeant Major is CSM David C. Henderson.
 The Regimental Chief Warrant Officer is CW4 Matthew D. Chrisman.